“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Lack of coordination

-Some medications can decrease the effectiveness of Kelnor.
-These include:
+Medications which can decrease the effectiveness of Kelnor include:

 Kelnor should be taken at around the same time every day to ensure maximum effectiveness and to minimize the chance of missing a pill.
 If you experience nausea when you start Kelnor, taking your pill with or shortly after your evening meal or at bedtime can help to reduce nausea.

-If you are switching to Kelnor from another birth control pill, you should start taking Kelnor on the same day you would have started a new pack of your previous pill.
+Making the switch to Kelnor is easy.
+Just start taking your first Kelnor pill on the same day when you would be starting a new pack of your previous birth control pill.

 Kelnor and Zovia are both birth control pills which contain the same ingredients; Ethinyl estradiol and ethynodiol diacetate.
 This means they are essentially the same thing.

-There is no gluten containing ingredients in Kelnor but there is no testing phase in the production of it to confirm whether or not the birth control pill is gluten free.
-If you have coeliac disease, you may want to look for a birth control pill which is established as gluten free.
+There are no gluten-containing ingredients in Kelnor, but there is no testing phase in the production of it to confirm whether or not the birth control pill is gluten-free.
+If you have coeliac disease, you may want to look for a birth control pill, which is established as gluten-free.

 Kelnor contains a standard dose of estrogen in comparison to other birth control pills.
 However, this is still considered a low dose in comparison to older types of birth control pills which are no longer available.
 The highest dose of estrogen available now is 50mg but this is rarely prescribed.